BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- user account update:
 		- update username / email / password
 		- delete own account
+	- admin side => configure the userlist => dont show all users(will clutter the website), implement scrolling + a search bar
 	- configuration => make a pipe that sorts based on update
 	- if a logged in, regular user tries to go to overseer through url, redirect to homepage instead of entry
 	- upon successful registration, aside from message the login button should appear